top of page

 Driver and enclosure selection

-For our desktop subwoofer we use a 6.5" driver with our custom designed sensor bonded on the voice coil former.
+For our desktop subwoofer we use an off the shelf 6.5" driver with our custom designed sensor bonded on the voice coil former.

-This driver is engaged with the ZRS-1 plate amplifier in a 20X20X20 cm enclosure that is small enough to fit under any near field monitor speaker.
+This driver was engaged with the ZRS-1 plate amplifier in a 20X20X20 cm enclosure that is small enough to fit under many near field monitor speaker.

 pic1_edited_edited.jpg